rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 When updating the list, Solid Edge must be running with at least one file open.
 If a new file has never been saved, the program will report an error.

-When processing, the option `Use current SE session (if any)` must be enabled.
-When complete, display of the file(s) is restored.
+When processing, the option `Use current SE session (if any)` does not have to be enabled.
+If it is, when processing is complete, display of the previously open file(s) is restored.

 </details>